Telmatobius niger

 Telmatobius niger is a species of frog in the family Telmatobiidae.
 It is endemic to the Andes of Ecuador, with records from both Amazonian and Pacific versants.
 Last seen in 1994, it is feared that this species may be extinct.
-Common name black water frog has been coined for it.
+The English names black water frog and black Kayla frog have been coined for it.

 Description

 Adult males measure 46–73 mm and adult females 60–77 mm in snout–vent length.
 The head is large.
 The tympanic annulus may be present, reduced, or absent; the right and left side of a single individual may show different state.
 The fingers have no webbing whereas the toes are webbed; the degree of webbing varies among individuals.
 The dorsum has either uniform color or subtle mottling or indistinct spots; the former is more typical.
 The background color ranges from reddish brown to brownish gray.
 Mottling spots can be tan, gray, or dark brown.
 Ventral coloration is similarly variable, but the patterning, when present, is stronger.